Section 01

 Why Selected

-Complex org with multiple potential Pendo use cases across product and engineering.
+Complex org with multiple potential use cases.
 Champion was a Director-level PM with limited exec sponsorship.
 Intent signals spiked following a competitor renewal event.

 Expansion Opportunity